PayaEnergy/.github/profile/README.md

-# Dayan Pardazesh – Smart Energy Monitoring Solutions
+# Paya Energy – Smart Energy Monitoring Solutions

-**Dayan Pardazesh** is a technology-driven company that provides intelligent monitoring solutions for a wide range of energy resources.
+**Paya Energy** is a technology-driven company that provides intelligent monitoring solutions for a wide range of energy resources.
 Our platforms are designed to deliver real-time insights, analytics, and control over the consumption of electricity, gas, water, and industrial fluids in large-scale facilities.

-> ⚙️ All software systems and technical implementations for Dayan Pardazesh’s platforms have been **fully developed by [Fardad Noavar Darnika](https://fardad.tech)**, a leading company in smart energy software development.
+> ⚙️ All software systems and technical implementations for Paya Energy’s platforms have been **fully developed by [Fardad Noavar Darnika](https://fardad.tech)**, a leading company in smart energy software development.

 ---

 ## 🔍 About

-Dayan Pardazesh acts as a visionary partner in delivering customized, high-precision monitoring solutions.
+Paya Energy acts as a visionary partner in delivering customized, high-precision monitoring solutions.
 While we design and define product goals, all system architecture, frontend/backend software, and integrations have been executed by our long-term technology partner, **Fardad Noavar Darnika**.

 ---